cindy123jl/Python_Projects/README.md

 ## Python project full functioning website:

 This is a full functioning website using the Django framework.
+It is has checkbook with some functions.

 ## Phonebook project